-Ethics: Every day EHC practices ethical principles guided by the EHC Pledge (which can be found at www.ourehc.org/departments/care-transformation/thepledgevs2013.pdf) and the Compliance Pledge.
-The EHC values and personal values we use every day are called "Ethics in Action."
+Ethics: Everyday EHC practices ethical principles guided by the EHC Pledge (which can be found at http://ourehc.org/departments/care-transformation/pledge/our-pledge.html) and the Compliance Pledge.
+The EHC values and personal values we use everyday are called "Ethics in Action."
 EHC's Compliance Program represents and supports the values and responsibilities we have to our patients, to each other, our community, and to laws and regulations.
 As EHC employees, we should always strive to do the right thing and encourage each other to do so as well.
-"Ethics in Action" sometimes requires us to go above and beyond basic values and expectations, looking at our duty to our patients, each other, and Emory Healthcare.
+"Ethics in Action" sometimes requires us to go above and beyond basic values and expectations, looking at our duty to our patients, each other, and EHC.

-Oversight: Oversight of the Office of Compliance Programs is accomplished through annual reporting to the Woodruff Health Sciences Board and the EHC Board, and quarterly reporting to the Emory University Audit and Compliance Committee.
+Oversight: Oversight of the Office of Compliance Programs is accomplished through annual reporting to the Woodruff Health Sciences Board and the EHC Board of Directors, and quarterly reporting to the Emory University Audit and Compliance Committee.